AMathew0/90DayChallenge_ITInfra-Cybersecurity/README.md

-# 🎯 90-Day IT Infrastructure & Cybersecurity Career Transition Plan
+# 🎯 90-Day IT Infrastructure & Cybersecurity

 Welcome to my personalized 90-day challenge to transition into a Cloud, DevOps, and Cybersecurity career path.
 This repository documents the full study plan, hands-on labs, scripts, notes, and capstone projects from Week 1 to Week 12.